filodb/FiloDB/README.md

 NOTE: if you have already gone through the procedure above, you may need to clear out the existing metadata: `./filo-cli -Dconfig.file=conf/timeseries-filodb-server.conf --command clearMetadata`, then repeat the steps above.
 Otherwise you will not be in a clean state and may have stale schemas especially if the code has changed.

-The script below brings up the FiloDB Dev Standalone server, and then sets up the timeseries dataset (NOTE: if you previously started FiloDB and have not cleared the metadata, then the -s is not needed as FiloDB will recover previous ingestion configs from Cassandra)
+The script below brings up the FiloDB Dev Standalone server, and then sets up the prometheus dataset (NOTE: if you previously started FiloDB and have not cleared the metadata, then the -s is not needed as FiloDB will recover previous ingestion configs from Cassandra)

 ```
 ./filodb-dev-start.sh -s